verwo/devbit-microcontrollers-lab/docs/lab-2/README.md

 :::

 ::: warning Assignment
-Write a function *mirrornibble* which mirrors the lower nibble in a word in the upper nibble of a byte.
+Write a function *mirrornibble* which mirrors the lower nibble in a byte to the upper nibble of that byte.

 For example:
 Input: 0x05